Electrochemical reaction mechanism

-In chemistry, an electrochemical reaction mechanism is the step by step sequence of elementary steps, involving at least one outer sphere electron transfer, by which an overall chemical change occurs.
+In electrochemistry, an electrochemical reaction mechanism is the step-by-step sequence of elementary steps, involving at least one outer-sphere electron transfer, by which an overall electrochemical reaction occurs.

 Overview

 Elementary steps like proton coupled electron transfer and the movement of electrons between an electrode and substrate are special to electrochemical processes.
 Electrochemical mechanisms are important to all redox chemistry including corrosion, redox active photochemistry including photosynthesis, other biological systems often involving electron transport chains and other forms of homogeneous and heterogeneous electron transfer.
 Such reactions are most often studied with standard three electrode techniques such as cyclic voltammetry(CV), chronoamperometry, and bulk electrolysis as well as more complex experiments involving rotating disk electrodes and rotating ring-disk electrodes.
 In the case of photoinduced electron transfer the use of time-resolved spectroscopy is common.

 Formalism

 When describing electrochemical reactions an "E" and "C" formalism is often employed.
 The E represents an electron transfer; sometimes EO and ER are used to represent oxidations and reductions respectively.
 The C represents a chemical reaction which can be any elementary reaction step and is often called a "following" reaction.
 In coordination chemistry common C steps which "follow" electron transfer are ligand loss and association.
 The ligand loss or gain is associated with a geometric change in the complexes coordination sphere.